LopJul/hotel-booking-mongodb/README.md

 The main focus on this project is database design and relationships between collections, understanding NoSQL concepts and basic database operations.

+The data model and all collections were designed by me based on the hotel booking domain.

 ## Data Model

 The data model is shown below: